About chronic fatigue syndrome

 - general feeling of being unwell.

 These symptoms can appear suddenly or more gradually.
 They might be mild or more severe.

-Should your child see a doctor about chronic fatigue syndrome?
+Should your child see a doctor about chronic fatigue syndrome symptoms?

-Yes, it’s a good idea to take your child to see your GP if:
+Yes.
+It’s a good idea to take your child to see your GP if your child:

-- your child has been experiencing the symptoms above for more than a few weeks
+- has been experiencing the symptoms above for more than a few weeks

 Diagnosing chronic fatigue syndrome

 There’s no test to diagnose chronic fatigue syndrome.

 Your GP will look at your child’s symptoms and order blood tests to try to find other causes for the symptoms before looking at chronic fatigue syndrome as a diagnosis.

 Doctors usually won’t diagnose chronic fatigue syndrome unless your child has had the symptoms for at least 3 months, and the symptoms still can’t be explained by any other illness.

 Treatment for chronic fatigue syndrome

 There’s currently no specific cure or treatment for chronic fatigue syndrome.
 But if your child is diagnosed with chronic fatigue syndrome, there are things your child can do to manage their condition.

 In most cases, your doctor will work with your child to develop an individual management plan.
-Your child’s individual management plan will probably focus on helping your child to manage symptoms so that they can get on with daily life as much as possible.
+Your child’s individual management plan will focus on helping your child to manage their individual symptoms and their physical, mental and emotional health.
+This will help your child get on with daily life as much as possible.

 The management plan might include the following strategies: